-White Supremacy Stickers Found On Cars Attending Black & Brown Owned Business Market In Haverhill
+White Supremacy Stickers Found On Cars At Black And Brown-Owned Business Market In Haverhill

-HAVERHILL(CBS) — White supremacy stickers were found on cars following an outdoor market event in Haverhill over the weekend hosted by Merrimack Valley Black & Brown Voices Inc., a non-profit that supports “black, indigenous, and people of Color across the Merrimack Valley of Massachusetts”.
+HAVERHILL(CBS) — White supremacy stickers were found on cars following an outdoor market event in Haverhill over the weekend hosted by Merrimack Valley Black & Brown Voices Inc., a non-profit that supports “black, indigenous, and people of color across the Merrimack Valley of Massachusetts”.

 “This is the first time that I really really felt scared for my own safety and for the safety of our venders,” said Organizer Elizabeth Walther-Grant.
 “The police are involved.”